 - Huge expertise in Risk Management; over more than 40 years of knowledge (both 20 years)

 - Personal approach

+- Great network in the market for direct incident response

 - We are unique in that we can offer the entire Risk Management package, from IT Risk management to Operational Risk Management in all departments, and from top (C-level, strategic risk) to tactical and operational risks and audits.
 Only the larger accountancy firms can offer the same package, but not with the same level of business knowledge and flexibility as we can. iRisk Services provides IT and enterprise risk management (ERM) solutions as an integrated and joined up approach to managing risk across an organisation and its extended networks.